Raising The Standard

 Enjoy, and send me your feedback.

 Free Sound Files.
-The recordings are at a medium, free of ornaments, mainly for the sake of those learning these pieces, but also because I think most traditional music is played too fast these days – but I’m getting old!
+The recordings are at a medium pace, free of ornaments, mainly for the sake of those learning these pieces, but also because I think most traditional music is played too fast these days – but I’m getting old!

 Banjo: Vega Pro tenor (c.1910s), Clifford Essex Medium Standard Tuning Strings, Shubb Capo – cushion stuffed inside resonator!
 Gibson Extra Heavy Pick.